 Ok, graphs don't always speak for themselves.
 This is an important observation.
 It helps to know something about the subject, or at least have enough interest in the subject to do the research needed to establish a frame of reference.
 Pictures can be powerful in the hands of those who understand what they convey and can interpret them.
 For example, if you are a chemist or an analytical chemist, like some of our scientific consultants, then pictures relating solvents, reagents and other chemical ingredients, rather than say supers, are more likely to get your spidey senses tingling.

-Having combined my childhood affection for Top Trumps with my affliction for supers and statistics*, I created (ok, my daughter was paid good pocket money to create) a data table**, which is available for you to download.
+Having combined my childhood affection for Top Trumps with my affliction for supers and statistics*, I created (ok, my daughter was paid good pocket money to create) a collated data table**.
 This is a rogue’s gallery of 58 characters together with 8 characteristics describing their powers, abilities and skills.
 My solitary experience of supers taught me that some characters are quite similar, per their characteristics and abilities, while others are quite different.
 No doubt, from this premise high performing teams of supers were created, such as the Justice Leagues, Fantastic Four, X-men and my favourite team of misfits, Watchmen.

 Data in and of itself is not information.
 It is challenging to see patterns and relationships in a table full of numbers.
 A great man once told me "If you want to hide something from the reader, put it in a data table.
 If you want to bury something, put it in a data table in an appendix.
 However, if you want to convey something, put it in a graph."
 However, visualising the characteristics of characters, or the physico-chemical properties of solvents captured in 6, 7, 8 or more dimensions isn’t easy.
 Our brains can cope with 2 or 3 dimensions.
 But don't despair; even supers rely on science to cope.
 Just ask Peter Parker, or Tony Stark.